 There is something powerfully insidious about Kurtis David Harder’s new psychological horror film, Spiral.
-The film which recently played FrightFest in the UK on August 26, 2019 is already receiving strong reviews from critics and audiences alike.
+The film* which originally played FrightFest in the UK in 2019 received strong reviews from critics and audiences alike.

 Written by Colin Minihan (It Stains the Sands Red) and John Poliquin (Grave Encounters 2), the film takes place in 1995 and centers on Aaron (Ari Cohen) and Malik (Jeffrey Bowyer-Chapman), a couple who leave the city behind for a small town in hopes of creating a better life for their daughter, Kayla (Jennifer Laporte).

 From almost the first moment they arrive, however, something just isn’t right.

 The neighbors are a little too awkwardly friendly and supportive.
 The town eccentrics stare just a bit too long.
 It is unsettling, and it plants a seed of dread in your stomach that carefully and methodically grows throughout the duration of the film.

 Harder and cinematographer Bradley Stuckel (Still/Born) prove themselves time and again throughout Spiral with a meticulous attention to space and character proving that you don’t need walls or bars to make a scene seem claustrophobic.
 In fact there are times in the film when even the horizon seems to crash down on the characters, and when they move that focus inside, it can be almost unbearable.

 The director also seems to wring every last ounce of believable emotion from the central family in this tale.